Teaching & Learning

 District Curriculum

-The Iowa Department of Education has constructed and outlined Iowa Core expectations for all Iowa schools.
-The Iowa Core are the things all students in Iowa are to know and be able to do during each stage of their K-12 educational career.
-Please access the Department of Education’s database of the Iowa Core Standards and Benchmarks for more information.
+The Iowa Department of Education has constructed the Iowa Academic Standards for all Iowa schools.
+These standards establish what all students are expected to know and be able to do throughout their K-12 education.
+You can access all of the Iowa Academic Standards at the Department of Education’s website: https://educate.iowa.gov/pk-12/standards/academics

 Professional Development